revelaction/ical-git/README.md

 TimeoutSec=10
 ```

-For detailed description of the structure of the configuration `icalgit.toml` file, refer to the [Configuration File](configuration.md) section.
+For a description of the configuration `icalgit.toml` file, see the [Configuration File](configuration.md) section.

 ## ical files